mozilla/www.ccadb.org/policy.md

 Additionally, if required by the individual Store policy, any qualification and/or modified opinion may be considered an incident and have an Audit Incident Report created in a Bugzilla Bug prior to or within seven calendar days of the audit statement’s issuance date.

 #### 5.1.3 ALV Formatting ####

+CCADB uses an application called Audit Letter Validation (ALV) to automatically parse and validate audit statements.
+This system eliminates manual processing, but it requires audit statements to follow some basic rules in order to function properly.
+If the audit statement fails to meet any of the following requirements, the CA Owner must work with their auditor to provide an audit statement that passes ALV.

 Format Specifications for SHA-256 Fingerprints: